 - Critically discuss professional responsibility and autonomy and the limits of own competence and professional scope of practice, and evaluate own practice including when working with complexity, risk, uncertainty and incomplete information.
-[CP 1.2; LM2.3] - Evidence the underpinning subject-specific competencies i.e. knowledge, skills and behaviours relevant to the role setting and scope, and demonstrate application of the capabilities to these, in an approach that is appropriate to the individual role, setting and scope.
-[CP 1.11]

-- Participate in multi-disciplinary service and team evaluation, demonstrating the impact of advanced clinical practice on service function and effectiveness, and quality (i.e. outcomes of care, experience and safety).
-[LM 2.3].
+[Apprenticeship standard: ACP 1.1, CL 3.4, R 4.2] [HEE: CP 1.2; LM2.3] - Evidence the underpinning subject-specific competencies i.e. knowledge, skills and behaviours relevant to the role setting and scope, and demonstrate application of the capabilities to these, in an approach that is appropriate to the individual role, setting and scope.
+[Apprenticeship standard: ACP 1.8] [HEE: CP 1.11] - Participate in multi-disciplinary service and team evaluation, demonstrating the impact of advanced clinical practice on service function and effectiveness, and quality (i.e. outcomes of care, experience and safety).
+[Apprenticeship standard CL 3.4, R 4.2] [HEE: LM 2.3].
 Disseminate best practice research findings and quality improvement.
-[R4.7 - Critically assess and address own learning needs, negotiating a personal development plan that reflects the breadth of ongoing professional development across the four pillars of advanced clinical practice.
-[E 3.1] - Engage in self-directed learning, critically reflecting to maximise clinical skills and knowledge, as well as own potential to lead and develop both care and services.
-[E3.2] - Engage with, appraise and respond to individuals' motivation, development stage and capacity, working collaboratively to support health literacy and empower individuals to participate in decisions about their care and to maximise their health and well-being.
-[E 3.3]
+[Apprenticeship standard R 4.6] [HEE: R4.7] - Critically assess and address own learning needs, negotiating a personal development plan that reflects the breadth of ongoing professional development across the four pillars of advanced clinical practice.
+[Apprenticeship standard: E 2.2] [HEE: E 3.1] - Engage in self-directed learning, critically reflecting to maximise clinical skills and knowledge, as well as own potential to lead and develop both care and services.
+[Apprenticeship standard: E 2.2] [HEE: E3.2] - Engage with, appraise and respond to individuals' motivation, development stage and capacity, working collaboratively to support health literacy and empower individuals to participate in decisions about their care and to maximise their health and well-being.
+[Apprenticeship standard: E 2.1] [HEE: E 3.3]